ros2/ros2_documentation/source/Get-Started/Installation/Alternatives/RHEL-Development-Setup.rst

 Stay up to date
 ---------------

-See :doc:`../Maintaining-a-Source-Checkout` to periodically refresh your source installation.
+See :doc:`Maintaining-a-Source-Checkout` to periodically refresh your source installation.

 Troubleshoot
 ------------